burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

    it's own impl ?
  - Maybe use 65537 as the modulo rather than following the toy setup in the wikipedia article?
+ - How much faster would the program be if we used &[u8] for all values rather than i32 and f32?
+Or would the ux be too much of a pain in ass and is i32 easier because the user just types a number like python and it works?
 */

 // rand!